php-repos/phpkg-documentations/migrate-command.md

 phpkg migrate
 ```

-This command reads from your `composer.json` and `composer.lock` files and migrates your used packages
+This command reads from your `composer.json` and `composer.lock` files
-from the `vendor` directory to a `Packages` directory.
-It also makes `phpkg.config.json` and
-`phpkg.config-lock.json` files for your application/package and all dependencies.
+and creates a `phpkg.config.json` file for your project.

 After that, you can simply run the `build` command.

 > **Note**
 > For migration you need to have your `vendor` directory installed from the composer.

-> **Note**
-> The `migrate` command will not guarantee to migrate of everything properly yet.
-> There might be required for you to add some `use` statements in used classes.